socomsystems/documentation/developer_manual/app/repair.rst

 Register a repair-step
 ----------------------

-To register a repair-step in Nextcloud you have to define the repair-setp in the ``info.xml`` file.
+To register a repair-step in cyfrSpaces you have to define the repair-setp in the ``info.xml`` file.
 The following example registers a repair-step which will be executed after installation of the app: